– See if live in home care is the right option for you

-Typically costs can start at around £500 per week and can go up to £over £1,500 depending on how many people are being cared for and how many carers are required.
+Typically costs can start at around £700 per week and can go up to over £1,800 per week depending on how many people are being cared for and how many carers are required.
 Depending on your requirements live in care is often less expensive than residential care.

 This is because you are living in your own home and pay for your own food – so the only real cost of live in care associated is effectively the wages of your live in carer.

 It’s worth noting however that if you’d like to access live in care as a couple, it may be a significantly more cost-effective option compared with residential care.
 This is because you’ll only pay once for live in care, but would be required to pay for two places in a care home.

 You can get an accurate idea of the cost of live in care when you discuss your requirements with your chosen live in care company.